 The Board had appointed M/s PI & Associates, a firm of Company Secretaries in Practice to undertake the Secretarial Audit of the Company.
 The Report of the Secretarial Audit Report for the Financial Year 2015-16 in the Form MR-3 is annexed herewith as ‘Annexure D’

 Depository System and Listing of shares

 Details of the depository system and listing of shares are given in the section ‘Additional Shareholder Information’, which forms a part of the Corporate Governance Report and is attached with the Annual Accounts.

 The Company has paid the listing fee for the year 2016-17 to BSE and NSE.

 Registrar and Share Transfer Agent

-Your Company maintained healthy, cordial and harmonious industrial relations at all levels.
-The enthusiasm and unstinting efforts of the employees have enabled your Company to remain at the forefront of the industry.
-The Directors place on record, their sincere appreciation for the significant contributions made by the employees through their dedication, hard work and commitment towards the success and growth of the Company.
+Your Company has maintained healthy, cordial and harmonious relations at all levels throughout the industry.
+The enthusiasm and determined efforts of the employees have enabled the Company to remain at the forefront of the industry.
+The Directors place on record their sincere appreciation for the significant contribution made by employees through their dedication, hard work and commitment to ensure the Company’s long-term growth and sustainability.

-The Directors also acknowledge the support and assistance extended to us by the Government of India, various state governments, and government departments, financial institutions, bankers, community, shareholders and investors at large, and look forward to having the same support in our endeavours.
+The Board places on record its appreciation for the support and cooperation your Company has received from its customers, suppliers, business partners, who are our partners in progress.
+The Directors acknowledge the support and assistance extended to us by the Government of India, various State Governments and government departments, financial institutions, bankers, stock exchanges, communities, shareholders and investors at large and look forward to their support in our future endeavours.